 African penguins (also known as black-footed penguins) are quite zippy in the water.
 They can swim an average of 4 mph and can stay underwater for up to two minutes, making them a crowd favorite at the Zoo.
 Unlike their cold climate cousins, they are native to the warm, rocky coasts of South Africa.
 The species has recently been added to the endangered species list due to loss of habitat – the same coasts they inhabit are becoming inundated by tourists.
 It’s important that zoos are able to successfully breed African penguins to help ensure species survival and to bring awareness to their plight in the wild.

 We believe our efforts to breed this endangered species will improve when their new exhibit is completed.
 Better indoor ventilation, as well as their own outdoor beach, will give newborn chicks a better chance of survival.
-Our original penguin colony left for the New York Aquarium in April, but a new colony will arrive in time for the exhibit’s opening in Summer 2019.
+Our original penguin colony left for the New York Aquarium in April, but a new colony will arrive in time for the exhibit’s opening in Fall 2019.

 Joining our hippos and penguins in their new exhibit will be lemurs (on their own island!), warthogs, and lots of opportunities to get up-close-and-personal with a number of amazing species.
 It will truly be a mixed species experience for our guests.